juanino/doihavethis/README.md

 Compare multi-level directory structure of pictures to some pile of pictures or videos you just found on a disk.

 # How it works
+* get python3 for your platform (tested with python 3.4.3)
 * git clone the repo
 * copy sampleconfig.py to doihavethisconfig.py
 * edit master_dir in your config with the top of your photo tree directory